 At Northwest Center Kids we provide an inclusive early learning program for children with and without disabilities in the same classroom, recognizing each child as a unique individual.
 Children of all abilities play side by side, learning valuable lessons from each other.
 We believe that through inclusive environments, children are given opportunities to reach their highest potential, while developing positive attitudes towards all types of people.
 We honor and encourage diversity of all kinds and strive to be culturally responsive to our families, respecting individual values and beliefs, while embracing the diverse population we serve.
 Our mixed-age Pre-Kindergarten classrooms include children ages 3-5, and are open year-round.
 Children are supported in experimenting and practicing their developing social, language, and motor skills in a stimulating and safe environment.
 The Creative Curriculum and Teaching Strategies Gold assessment system is utilized in all of our classrooms, and is in alignment with Washington State guidelines on kindergarten readiness.
 This emergent, play-based curriculum is based on a foundation of research, the theory of child development, and the use of developmentally appropriate practice to support the learning of each child.
 When children play in meaningful ways they acquire language, learn to solve problems, learn to control their behavior and feelings, and explore social roles.
 High teacher to child ratios allow our teachers to provide ample opportunities for children to explore and learn, while supporting the development of the skills necessary to succeed in kindergarten and beyond.
 Our classroom teaching teams include two lead teachers, assistant teachers, a curriculum specialist and a special educator.

-Seattle Public Schools Early Learning Research has firmly established that investing in early learning yields powerful benefits for children, both in early elementary and as a cornerstone to their overall educational success.
+Seattle Public Schools Early Learning Open House for SPP locations are now on the calendar!
+This website lists all SPS open Houses.
+Please note that not all of the schools at this link offer preschool. https://www.seattleschools.org/cms/One.aspx?portalId=627&pageId=62441355 Research has firmly established that investing in early learning yields powerful benefits for children, both in early elementary and as a cornerstone to their overall educational success.
 Yet it is not enough to provide quality education for a year or two in a child's early years.
 At Seattle Public Schools our vision is for every child to experience a quality, cohesive and joyful learning experience from PreK through third grade that will provide the strong foundation needed to succeed in school and life.
 Research also indicates that meaningful inclusion is beneficial to children with and without disabilities across a variety of developmental domains.
-Although all SPP classrooms welcome children who are receiving special education services, Seattle Public Schools offers a specially designed inclusion model, called SPP Plus, in various locations including Van Asselt, Thornton Creek, Bailey Gatzert, and Louisa Boren and BF Day.
+Although all SPP classrooms welcome children who are receiving special education services, Seattle Public Schools offers a specially designed inclusion model, called SPP Plus, in various locations including Van Asselt, Thornton Creek, Bailey Gatzert, and Louisa Boren, BF Day, Arbor Heights and South Shore.
 SPP Plus locations offer a smaller class size and a dedicated number of students who receive special education services.
 It is an inclusive classroom structure with additional staff.
 For more information, please copy and paste this address into your browser: http://bit.ly/SPPPlus

 SOL is a multi-lingual and multi-cultural center that services children between the ages 1m.-12 yrs.
 SOL has two locations that are accredited through National Accreditation Commission for Early Care and Education Programs (NAC) and services all families and communities.

 Our preschool program offers full-day, high-quality, culturally and linguistically appropriate preschool services for eligible three- and four-year-olds and their families.
+We provide care to preschool-age through school-age children during the summer-term.
 Our primary goal is to help participating children develop the skills needed for school readiness and acquire a passion for lifelong learning.
 We work with families to ensure they have access to information, resources, and training that support them in moving towards their individual and family goals.